shekohex/sigma/README.md

 that means it will be exteramly fast in parsing your templete, also it uses regex crate to replace your data in the template.

-Here is some benchmacrk on my old pc running intel quad core q9650 processor and an HDD hard drive
+Here is some benchmacrk on my old pc running intel quad core q9650 processor and an Hard Disk Drive (HDD)
 ```
 small_data_1kb_parse: 55.300 us
 small_data_10kb_parse: 516.29 us